 3. Can I work while in the Accelerated BSN program track?

-While some students work during the program track, many choose to only focus on their professional nursing studies.
-An accelerated nursing education requires significant time and energy and could essentially be considered a full-time job.
+While some students work during the program track, many only focus on their professional nursing studies.
+An accelerated nursing education requires significant time and energy and could be considered a full-time job.